 The Router Firewall Settings page allows you to create and configure port forwarding and set custom traffic policies to control incoming and outgoing traffic in your network.
 Click on a feature to learn more:

 Router VPN Settings

-The Router VPN Settings page allows you to create a VPN server, or setup a site-to-site VPN.
+The Router VPN Settings page lets you create a VPN server or set up a site-to-site VPN.
 Click on a feature to learn more:

 Router QoS Settings

-The Router QoS Settings page allows you to configure Quality of Service (QoS), which prioritizes application traffic for latency sensitive operations, such as VoIP or video conferencing.
-Read the Routers: Quality of Servce (QoS) article to learn more.
+The Router QoS Settings page lets you configure Quality of Service (QoS), which prioritizes application traffic for latency sensitive operations, such as VoIP or video conferencing.
+Read the Routers: Quality of Service (QoS) article to learn more.

 Web Content Filtering Settings

-The Web Content Filtering Settings page allows you to configure Web Content Filtering, which proactively filters web content at the DNS level, and can whitelist/blacklist traffic per domain.
+The Web Content Filtering Settings page lets you configure web content filtering, which proactively filters web content at the DNS level, and can whitelist/blacklist traffic per domain.
 Read the Routers: Web Content Filtering article to learn more.